 The Assessment follows the requirements of the Kansas Domestic Violence Offender Assessment (KDVOA).
 It includes:

 - A participant interview

 - Victim contacts, including current and former partner contacts

 - Determination of appropriate fit for the program

 The full assessment fee of $175 must be paid prior to scheduling the Assessment Interview appointment.
 Payment can be made here.
 Once payment is made, an Assessment Interview can be scheduled by calling our office at (785) 350-2858.

-Current fees are $175 for the assessment; $40 for the orientation; $35 for the Participant Workbook and the River of Cruelty booklet, and the group weekly rate is offered on a sliding scale from $15 to $35 per group session.
-Consideration is given to challenges, and will be discussed during the orientation session.
+Current fees are $175 for the assessment; $40 for the orientation; $35 for the Participant Workbook and the River of Cruelty booklet, and the group weekly rate is offered on a sliding scale from $15 to $45 per group session.
+Consideration is given to challenges and will be discussed during the orientation session.
 If you have questions please call the office at 785-350-2858.
 We’d love to connect with you.

-Our current Group Schedule has morning, afternoon, and evening groups available.
-You will have the opportunity during the Orientation Session to determine which available group that has openings will work best for you.
+We have morning, afternoon, and evening group times available.
+You will have the opportunity during the Orientation Session to determine which available group time and location will work best for you.